truenas/webui/CONTRIBUTING.md

 ## Tests

 We recommend that any new code that you add, you should also add unit tests for it.
-Covering it also reported on the PRs by the `codecov` bot.
+Covering is also reported on the PRs by the `codecov` bot.

 ## Raise a Pull Request